fullstack-development/web3-roadmap/blockchain/bitcoin.md

 * What is the problem of double spending?
 How is it solved in bitcoin?
 * Who are miners and what are mining pools?
 What is Asics?
 * What is a hash rate?
+* What is the current reward for mining a block?
+* What is halving?
+* How many bitcoins are there in total?
+* How will the Bitcoin blockchain work when all the Bitcoins are mined?
+* What is the current commission for transferring bitcoins?